darrenpatricknelson/dwellster/README.md

         - Leaving a community
         - Adding likes and comments to a blog post

 My project is not 100% complete, there are certain features missing that will be added an updated version of this project.

+Features that should be added in future versions:
+- Improved loading states
+- A better 'Add new blog' form
+- Likes and comments
+- The ability to Update a blog
+- Viewing full blogs and not just blog cards
+- User profiles
+- Viewing members within a community
+- Admin removing members
+- Members leaving a community
+- Improve UX and UI
+- Improve app performance

-For now, my project simply meets all the submission criteria.
+For now, my project simply meets all the submission criteria :) .

 ### Installation instructions
 - Pull the code from my github repository